mmic-lcl/mmic-lcl.github.io/_pages/about.md

 News
 ======

+[2026-02] Five papers were accepted by CVPR 2026

+[2026-02] One paper was accepted by INFFUS

+[2026-02] Two papers were accepted by IEEE TCSVT

 [2026-01] I was selected as an Associate Editor of the IEEE Transactions on Image Processing (IEEE TIP)

 [2026-01] I was selected as a Youth Editorial Member of the Machine Intelligence Research (MIR)